Plainridge Park Casino

 Plainridge Park is also home to two entertainment venues — The Loft and Revolution Lounge.
 The Loft offers comedians and live music, while Revolution Lounge hosts local DJs and solo musicians.
 Finally, Plainridge Park is home to The Patio, a separate music venue that takes its acts outdoors.

-Because Plainridge Park Casino is part of Penn National Gaming, patrons can join and take part in Penn’s loyalty program, mychoice.
+Because Plainridge Park Casino is part of PENN Entertainment, patrons can join and take part in Penn’s loyalty program, mychoice.
 It functions like many similar programs, in that every dollar that you spend at Plainridge — gambling or otherwise — yields tier points.
 Tier points work in two ways.
 First, you can redeem them for casino cash (aka comps) at certain levels.
-You can spend this at any PENN Gaming location around the country.
+You can spend this at any PENN location around the country.

 Tier points also increase your tier in the loyalty program.
 Each tier increases the benefits you can claim.
 Here are the tiers: